w3c/wai-website/_accessibility-training/topics.md

 <h4>Additional resources</h4>
 <ul>
   <li><a href="http://www.w3.org/WAI/translation">Translating WAI Documents</a> - pointer to translation policy; list of existing translations; priority list of documents for translation</li>
-  <li><a href="http://www.w3.org{% link _planning-and-managing/implement.md %}">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing  organizational policies on Web accessibility</li>
+  <li><a href="{% link _planning-and-managing/implement.md %}">Developing Organizational Policies on Web Accessibility</a> - addresses considerations that can arise when developing  organizational policies on Web accessibility</li>
 </ul>
 <h4>Handouts</h4>
 <ul>